General Cobra Information

 • the date the plan terminates or the date Multnomah County terminates participation under this plan;

-• a dependent child may remain on the plan with you until he/she no longer meets the plan's definition of a dependent child.
+• a dependent child may remain on the plan with you until they no longer meet the plan's definition of a dependent child.

-Oregon continued coverage is available only if you (spouse or state registered same sex domestic partner age 55 or older) notify the Multnomah County Employee Benefits Office in writing of the legal separation, termination of marriage, termination of domestic partnership, or the death of your spouse/domestic partner within:
+Oregon continued coverage is available only if you (spouse or state registered same sex domestic partner age 55 or older) notify PacificSource Administrators in writing of the legal separation, termination of marriage, termination of domestic partnership, or the death of your spouse/domestic partner within:

 • thirty days of the date of the member's death;